 In the picture below, its served with tattie cakes (or potato cakes).
 If you have a British grocer near you, they may have packs in the freezer section.
-I just fry and crisp up in a bit of bacon fat.
+I just fry and crisp them up in a bit of bacon fat before serving.

 - 3 tbs butter